MatthewRalston/kmerdb/README.md

 Created by Matthew Ralston - [Scientist, Programmer, Musician](http://matthewralston.github.io) - [Email](mailto:mralston.development@gmail.com)

 Distributed under the Apache license.
 See `LICENSE.txt` for the copy distributed with this project.
-Open source software is not for everyone, but we march into the information age with this ethos.
-I have the patent rights to this software.
+Open source software is not for everyone, and im the author and maintainer. cheers, on me.
 You may use and distribute this software, gratis, so long as the original LICENSE.txt is distributed along with the software.
 This software is distributed AS IS and provides no warranties of any kind.

 ```
    Copyright 2020 Matthew Ralston